What is a GeoWeb System

 PCEI GeoWeb Parking Lot

 When asked to pave their parking lot by the City of Moscow, PCEI wanted to show the town alternatives to pavement.
-The GeoWeb was installed by PCEI volunteers, and construction of the parking lot took about one week.
+The GeoWeb was installed in September 2005 by PCEI volunteers, and construction of the parking lot took about one week.
 The striping of parking stalls came later with grass planted into the GeoBlocks.
 The lot has become a demonstration of a sustainable alternative to asphalt for paving surfaces.

 Advantages of GeoWeb